NVIDIA/TensorRT-LLM/examples/llama/README.md

 ## Run LLaMA-3.1 405B Model

 Currently, TensorRT-LLM supports Meta checkpoint and Huggingface checkpoint for LLaMA-3.1.
 In this section, we demonstrate how to run the LLaMA-3.1 405B model via TensorRT-LLM.
-Here, we assume users have downloaded the checkpoints and placed them at `llama_3.1_405B_meta_model/` (Meta checkpoint) and `llama_3.1_405B_HF_model/` (HF checkpoint).
-Before converting the checkpoints to TensorRT-LLM unified checkpoints, **please check that `"use_scaled_rope": true` is set in the configuration file**.
+Here, we assume users have downloaded the checkpoints and placed them at `llama_3.1_405B_meta_model/` (Meta BF16 checkpoint), `llama_3.1_405B_HF_model/` (HF BF16 checkpoint) and `llama_3.1_405B_HF_FP8_model/` (HF FP8 checkpoint).
+Before converting the checkpoints to TensorRT-LLM unified checkpoints, **please check that `{"rope_scaling": {"rope_type": "llama3"}}` is set in the configuration file**.
 With this flag, TensorRT-LLM will enable the rope scaling of LLaMA-3.1.
 If not, please add it to the config file.

 Users can run the LLaMA-3.1 model with higher precision (bf16/fp16) or fp8.
 Here, to prevent accuracy drop, we perform per-channel per-token fp8 quantization (leveraged from https://github.com/pytorch/FBGEMM) on MLP layers, keeping other layers at higher precision.
 Note that fp8 quantization is only supported on Huggingface checkpoint now.
 We will support it on Meta checkpoint soon.